 How do I apply?

-If you are going to be in 7th or 8th grade next year (2017-2018) and would like to apply to the AVID program, please fill out the following application: AVID Application 7th and 8th Grade.
-Applications are due by April 19th.
+If you are going to be a 6th, 7th or 8th grader next year (2018-2019) and would like to apply to the AVID program, please go to the CLMS AVID website and fill out the application: https://www.clmsavid.com/

 AVID (Advancement Via Individual Determination) is a college preparatory program.
 Middle school level AVID students participate in college readiness and awareness activities such as visiting college campuses, researching and participating in a College Fair, taking the SAT9 exam, note taking and gaining exposure to various occupations that require college degrees from Guest Speakers throughout the year.
 Through the use of WICOR strategies: writing, inquiry, collaboration and organization, students will be prepared for the most rigorous classes in middle school and Advanced Placement courses at the high school level.
 Moreover, through the tutorial process, students not only learn inquiry-based strategies to solve their homework problems from core classes, they build solid relationships with classmates which are strengthened by attending exclusive after school events that result in a strong sense of community and family-oriented environment that in return builds self-esteem, communication, and confidence in each student.
 Application and Interview required.